tamc/tom.counsell.org/public/index.markdown

 ![](tomcounsell.jpg)

 Hello.
 I'm an engineer.
-At the moment I run part of [the Department of Energy and Climate Change][decc]'s strategy team.
+At the moment I am a Deputy Director at the UK [Department of Energy and Climate Change][decc].
 I also do occasional freelance work through [Green on Black Ltd][gnb].

 Here are some [words to describe me](/bio.html) for use in seminar programmes, posters about talks I am giving etc.